Ready to adopt? Discover the 18 best medium-sized family dog breeds

 If your family is active and enjoys spending time outdoors, a high-energy breed like a Labrador Retriever or Australian Shepherd may be a good fit.

-A calmer breed like a Basset Hound or Bulldog may be more suitable if your family prefers more low-key activities, such as lounging on the couch or taking leisurely walks.
+A calmer breed, such as a Basset Hound or Bulldog, may be more suitable if your family prefers low-key activities, such as lounging on the couch or taking leisurely walks.

 Think about space restrictions